Nintendo - NES / Famicom (QuickNES)Link

 RetroArch database(s) that are associated with the QuickNES core:

-RetroArch-level settings or features that the QuickNES core respects.
+Frontend-level settings or features that the QuickNES core respects.

-The QuickNES core's directory name is 'QuickNES'
+The QuickNES core's library name is 'QuickNES'

-The QuickNES core loads from and saves to to these directories.
+The QuickNES core saves/loads to/from these directories.

-RetroArch's Save directory
+Frontend's Save directory

-RetroArch's State directory
+Frontend's State directory

 Geometry and timingLink